 Lush, lyrical, and enthralling, The Sonnet Lover vividly brings to life the Tuscan countryside and the fascinating world of the Renaissance poets.
 Unmatched in her ability to evoke atmosphere and intrigue, Carol Goodman delivers her most ambitious and satisfying work to date, a seductive novel that skillfully propels its reader headlong to the final suspenseful page.

 Carol Goodman is the author of The Lake of Dead Languages, The Seduction of Water, The Drowning Tree, The Ghost Orchid, The Sonnet Lover, and The Night Villa.
-The Seduction of Water won the Hammett Prize, and others of her… More about Carol Goodman
+The Seduction of Water won the Hammett Prize, and others of her novels have been nominated for… More about Carol Goodman

 Ebook | $13.99